arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 Two biostatisticians at MD Anderson uncovered these mistakes in painstaking work.
 Let's look at one of the errors they found.

-What you see here are the names of are a few of the hundreds of microarray probe sets – each roughly corresponds to a gene – that the Duke investigators reported tp predict sensitivity to 5-fluorouracil.

 <div style = "align-items: center; display: flex;">
 <div style = "margin: 1rem; max-width: 65%; float:left;">
-What you see here are the names of are a few of the hundreds of microarray probe sets – each roughly corresponds to a gene – that the Duke investigators reported tp predict sensitivity to 5-fluorouracil.
+What you see here are the names of are a few of the hundreds of microarray probe sets – each roughly corresponds to a gene – that the Duke investigators reported to predict sensitivity to 5-fluorouracil.
 </div>
 <div style = "margin: 1rem; max-width: 30%; float:left;">
 <lia-keep>